Julie%2B2.jpg

 Thank you for visiting.

-3 Essential Steps When Starting a Business with Your Significant Other by Marjorie Jones
+3 Essential Steps When Starting a Business with Your Significant Other

-3 Essential Steps When Starting a Business with Your Significant Other by Marjorie Jones
+3 Essential Steps When Starting a Business with Your Significant Other

 Starting a business with your significant other can be a joyful experience, but it can also add stress to your relationship if you’re unprepared for the changes it will bring.
 Not only will you both have to worry about your personal finances, you’ll have the added anxiety of keeping a business afloat.
 The good news is, there are helpful resources that will allow you to make sound decisions with your partner.
 It’s also a good idea to use a few online tools to make it easier to keep up with the money end of things.